graphcommerce-org/graphcommerce/docs/upgrading.md

    We need the version of `@graphcommerce/next-ui` later.

-2. Create a checkout of the GraphCommerce project
+2. Create a clone of the `https://github.com/graphcommerce-org/graphcommerce` repo.

    ```bash
    git clone git@github.com:graphcommerce-org/graphcommerce.git